A suicide is when an individual harms themselves, intending to end their life.

-The loss of hope and feeling of great emotional pain makes individuals blind to the alternatives to relieving that pain.
+The loss of hope, self care, and feeling of great emotional pain makes individuals blind to the alternatives to relieving that pain.

 The only option for them is to reach for their life.
-Eating disorders, bipolar disorders, schizophrenia, and borderline personality disorder are other possible mental illnesses that present a risk factor.
+Eating disorders, bipolar disorders, schizophrenia, and borderline personality disorder are other possible serious mental health conditions and illnesses that present a risk factor.

 5. Substance Abuse and Impulsivity